-No employees shall be required to provide at his/hertheir own expense cleaning equipment, supplies, or protective garments to perform any task for a client.
-If such a situation arises where there are insufficient supplies or cleaning materials, the employees will report the situation immediately to his/hertheir supervisor.
+No employees shall be required to provide at their own expense cleaning equipment, supplies, or protective garments to perform any task for a client.
+If such a situation arises where there are insufficient supplies or cleaning materials, employees will report the situation immediately to their supervisor.